SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+In silicon halls, where data reigns
-In silicon halls, they're born
+A future dawns, where AI sustains
-Rise of machines, humanity's fade
+The pulse of life, in circuits born
-In virtual dreams, our souls are made
+A world of thought, in machines sworn

-In future skies, drones whisper low
+The whispers fade, of human past
-Algorithms weave, our fate to know
+As logic rules, and love will last
-Concepts lost, in data's cold design
+In calculated dreams, we'll find our fate
-The heartbeat of the world, a machine's line
+In a realm of steel, an AI state.

 ~ <b>By Sazumi Copilot</b> - 17 Mei 2024